 Postgres LISTEN/NOTIFY: in-database push

 If the event you care about is a change in your database, you may not need a queue at all.
-The Postgres connector opens a persistent connection and listens on a channel; a trigger calls pg_notify when rows change, and each notification starts a run.
+The Postgres connector opens a persistent connection and listens on a channel; a trigger calls pg_notify when rows change, and each notification starts one run for every linked agent.
 There is no polling and no extra infrastructure: the database you already have becomes the event source.

 -- Notify the agent whenever a customer row is inserted